What is the Health Care Reform Impact on my Business?

 - Add their collective hours together for the month and then divide by 120.
 This will give you the full-time equivalent number.

-- Here is an example: Employer X has 25 employees who each average 80 hours of service per month (20 hours/week)
+Example: Employer X has 25 employees who each average 80 hours of service per month (20 hours/week)

 - The 25 part-time employees are aggregated (25 x 80 hours) and divided by 120: (25 x 80 = 2,000 / 120 = 16.6)